jlinville01/login-page/README.md

-# Welcome to your Lovable project
+# Login Page

 ![Project logo](https://github.com/jlinville01/login-page/blob/main/assets/login-page-logo.png?raw=true)

 ## About

-The objective of this application was to create a login page with frontend tests.
+The objective of this application was to create a login page with <Automation-Framework> frontend tests.

 ## Setup